BillSchofield/JavaScript-the-Good-Parts/README.md

 ```
 #### Scope: uses block scope syntax but variables are function scoped
 Note that control blocks do not create a new scope.
 You can also reference variables before you declare them.
 The book recommends declaring all of your variables at the top of each code block.
-I think this is a bad practice.
+This is safer but makes your code
+difficult to refactor than declaring and instantiation variables at the same time.

 In practice, neither solution is a good solution.

+Here's an example of what can go wrong if you don't declare variables at the top of the function.
 ``` javascript
 var stuff = 'stuff';
 function() {